Benefits of USLNG Exports

 - Improving Global Markets

 Ending Energy Poverty.
 More than 700 million people have no access to electricity.
 Billions more rely on wood, charcoal, and animal dung for cooking—fuels that kill, impoverish, and pollute.
 As Energy for Growth Hub founder Todd Moss documented, a single American refrigerator uses more electricity than most people in Africa consume in an entire year.
-That gap is not a statistic.
-It is a daily catastrophe for billions of people.
-Reliable energy is the very foundation of human dignity, economic development, and national security.
+Reliable energy is the foundation of human dignity, economic development, and national security.
 USLNG is the fastest, most scalable path to closing that gap.
+Read More →

 U.S. Jobs and Economic Growth.
 A Dec.
 2024 S&P Global study led by Daniel Yergin projects USLNG exports support nearly 500,000 American jobs annually and contribute $1.3 trillion to U.S. GDP through 2040.
-And a decade of operating history has settled the domestic price debate: Henry Hub averaged $2.28/mmbtu in 2024—near a historic low—while America was simultaneously the world’s largest LNG exporter.
+A decade of operating history has settled the domestic price debate: Henry Hub averaged $2.19/mmbtu in 2024—near a historic low—while America was simultaneously the world’s largest LNG exporter.
 The Chicken Littles weren’t just wrong… They were never right.
+Read More →

 Energy Security.
 Russia’s weaponization of natural gas against Europe was not a surprise.
 LNG Allies warned of it, organized against it, and helped build the transatlantic energy architecture that replaced it.
-Today (May 2026), 130 binding, long-term USLNG supply contracts totaling 224.59 mtpa have been signed with 72 companies from 26 nations.
+Today, 130 binding, long-term USLNG supply contracts totaling 224.59 mtpa have been signed with 72 companies from 26 nations.
 Europe alone represents 39% of all contracted USLNG volume.
 These are binding commercial contracts governed by U.S. law—not letters of intent, not political promises.
 That is what energy security looks like.
+Read More →

 Statecraft.
 USLNG is one of the most powerful instruments of American foreign policy ever deployed—one that strengthens alliances, undermines adversaries, and advances American values.
 Lithuania named its first LNG import terminal “Independence.”
 Poland signed long-term USLNG contracts to break free of Gazprom.
 Croatia became a regional energy hub.
-Japan, South Korea, and India have deepened USLNG relationships as a deliberate strategic choice to align with a democratic, rule-of-law partner… Put simply: USLNG is America’s most credible energy diplomat.
+Japan, South Korea, and India have deepened USLNG relationships as a deliberate strategic choice to align with a democratic, rule-of-law partner.
+USLNG is America’s most credible energy diplomat.
+Read More →

 [See USLNG by the Numbers for current export volumes, contract data, terminal capacity, and projects under construction.]